Goodbye (Cream album): Compiling, artwork, and packaging

-The original plan for Goodbye was to make it a double album, with one disc featuring studio recordings and the other with live performances like Wheels of Fire.
+The original plan for Goodbye was to make it a double album, with one disc featuring studio recordings and the other with live performances, like Wheels of Fire.
 With a lack of quality material on hand, however, the album was only one disc with three live recordings and three studio recordings.

 The original LP release of the album was packaged in a gatefold sleeve with art direction handled by Haig Adishian.
-The outer sleeve featured photography by Roger Phillips with a cover design by the Alan Aldridge ink Studios, while the inner sleeve featured an illustration of a cemetery by Roger Hane that had the song titles on tombstones.
-A Compact Disc reissue of the album for the Cream Remasters series in 1998 featured an inlay photograph and had the inner-sleeve illustration in the liner notes of the album.
+The outer sleeve featured photography by Roger Phillips with a cover design by Alan Aldridge Ink Studios featuring the group doing a showbiz soft shuffle with top hats and silver silk tails, while the inner sleeve featured an illustration of a cemetery by Roger Hane that had the song titles on tombstones.
+A compact disc reissue of the album for the Cream Remasters series in 1998 featured an inlay photograph and had the inner-sleeve illustration in the liner notes of the album.

+Release

+Goodbye was released on 5 February 1969 by Atco Records in the United States, debuting in the Billboard chart on 15 February and a month later in Europe by Polydor Records.
+It debuted at No. 1 in the United Kingdom on 15 March, staying in that position for four non-consecutive weeks, and peaked at No. 2 in the United States.
+A single, "Badge", was released from the album a month later and hit No. 18 on the UK charts.
+Interest in the now-defunct group was so intense at this point that the album's release pushed two of the group's earlier albums, Fresh Cream and Disraeli Gears, to both peak at No. 7 on the UK chart in late February 1969.